Explore what causes corrosion, shedding, electrical short, sulfation, dry-out, acid stratification and surface charge

-A lead acid battery goes through three life phases, called formatting, peak and decline (Figure 1).
-In the formatting phase, try to imagine sponge-like lead plates that are being exposed to a liquid.
-Exercising the plates allows the absorption of more liquid, much like squeezing and releasing a sponge.
-This enables the electrolyte to better fill the usable areas, an exercise that increases the capacity.
+A lead acid battery goes through three life phases: formatting, peak and decline (Figure 1).
+In the formatting phase, the plates are in a sponge-like condition surrounded by liquid electrolyte.
+Exercising the plates allows the absorption of electrolyte, much like squeezing and releasing a hardened sponge.
+As the electrodes activate, the capacity gradually increases.

 The three phases of a battery are formatting, peak and decline.

 Formatting is most important for deep-cycle batteries.
 They require 20–50 full cycles to reach peak capacity and field usage does this.
 During breaking-in, manufacturers recommend going easy on the battery.
 Starter batteries are less critical and do not need priming.
 The full cranking power is available from the beginning, although CCA will go up slightly with formatting in early use.
 (See also BU-701: How to Prime Batteries.)

 A deep-cycle battery delivers 100–200 cycles before a gradual decline begins.
 Replacement should occur when the capacity drops to 70 or 80 percent.
 Some applications allow lower capacity thresholds but the time for retirement should never fall below 50 percent as aging may hasten once past the prime.

 To keep lead acid in good condition, apply a fully saturated charge lasting 14 to 16 hours.
 If the charge cycle does not allow this, give the battery a fully saturated charge once every few weeks.
 If at all possible, operate at moderate temperature and avoid deep discharges; charge as often as you can.
 (See BU-403: Charging Lead Acid.)